abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 per tile position.
 It might be the case that gap lengths are less than 16 which means there are even more savings to be had by considering paths as hexits instead of full bytes.

+### Hom Low Quality

+`LowQualityHomLength` holds the number of bytes held in the `LowQualityHomInfo` array.
+The `LowQualityHomOffets` holds the byte offset position in `LowQualityHomInfo` for the first low quality tile at the index position divided by `LowQualityHomStride` rounded down.
+The value in `LowQaulityHomOffsets` is 0 if there are no low quality tiles in the range of `floor( index*stride )` to `floor( (index+1)*stride )`.
+Index position 0 should consult the next `LowQualityHomOffset` position to determine if the '0' entry indicates no low quality tiles found in range.

+The `LowQualityHomInfo` holds records that apply to all alleles of a tile.
+Each group of nocalls for a tile has a `NRecord` field indicating how many nocalls are in this tile.
+Following the `NRecord` field, an array of variable length sequence position and length elements indicates where the nocall region lies on the tile and how long it is.

+All sequence positions should be taken from the beginning of the tile group start.

+### Het Low Quality

+The het low quality information is similar to the hom low quality information but with an allele field added to indicate which allele the nocall region falls on.

+`LowQualityHetLength` holds the number of bytes held in the `LowQualityHomInfo` array.
+The `LowQualityHetOffets` holds the byte offset position in `LowQualityHomInfo` for the first low quality tile at the index position divided by `LowQualityHetStride` rounded down.
+The value in `LowQaulityHetOffsets` is 0 if there are no low quality tiles in the range of `floor( index*stride )` to `floor( (index+1)*stride )`.
+Index position 0 should consult the next `LowQualityHetOffset` position to determine if the '0' entry indicates no low quality tiles found in range.

+The `LowQualityHetInfo` holds records that apply to all alleles of a tile.
+Each group of nocalls for a tile has a `NRecord` field indicating how many nocalls are in this tile.
+Following the `NRecord` field, an array of variable length allele position, sequence position and length elements indicates where the nocall region lies on the tile and how long it is.

+All sequence positions should be taken from the beginning of the tile group start.
+If there is an allele that has multiple tiles because of a spanning tile on another allele, the sequence position should be taken from the beginning of the tile group and should be though of as referencing the position in the implied sequence of that allele.

+### Overflow Maps

 The OverflowMap is only used to point to tiles that are present in the TileMap.
 The first 8byte portion holds the position in the Vector, the second holds the